 ion-select

-element.
+Selects are form controls to select an option, or options, from a set of options, similar to a native <select> element.
 When a user taps the select, a dialog appears with all of the options in a large, easy to select list.

-elements.
-If the child option is not given a value
+A select should be used with child <ion-select-option> elements.
+If the child option is not given a value attribute then its text will be used as the value.

-, the selected option will be chosen based on that value.
+If value is set on the <ion-select>, the selected option will be chosen based on that value.

 Single Selection